dawichi/hexastats/README.md

 Hexastats is a web app to visualize your metrics from League of Legends.
 * Last games performance, winrates, graphs and more! 🔥
-* It allows you to enter multiple usernames, giving you a fast, visual and interactive way to compare data between players.
+* Enter multiple usernames, comparing data between players in a fast, visual and interactive way!

 [![Hexastats][showcase-1]][hexastats-url]